zumasys/docs/site/jbase/administration/installation-guides/linux/linux-installation-guide/README.md

 See [Upgrading to jBASE 5.8.x from a previous version](./../upgrading-to-5.8-linux/README.md)

 The jBASE installer will examine the directory pointed to by the JBCRELEASEDIR environment variable for a previous jBASE installation.
 If JBCRELEASEDIR does not point to a valid jBASE installation, the installer will test common installation locations for previous jBASE versions.
-The 'jdiag' command is used to that the directory contains a jBASE installation, as well as the previous jBASE release number.

 If a previous jBASE release is found, the contents of the previous release 'config' directory will be backed up to 'config\_pre\_&lt;new version&gt; in the destination directory.
-For example, if, prior to installing this release of jBASE, JBCRELEAESEDIR points to '/opt/jbase5/5.2' and the new installation destination directory is '/opt/jbase/5.5.1', then the contents of '/opt/jbase5/5.2/config' will be backed up as '/opt/jbase/5.5.1/config\_pre\_5.5.1'.
+For example, if, prior to installing this release of jBASE, JBCRELEAESEDIR points to '/opt/jbase/5.8' and the new installation destination directory is '/opt/jbase/5.8.1', then the contents of '/opt/jbase/5.8/config' will be backed up as '/opt/jbase/5.8.1/config\_pre\_5.8.1'.

-If you have modified any of the configuration files in the previous release 'config' directory, you will need to apply your modifications to the corresponding files in the new installation 'config' directory.
+As of jBASE 5.8.0, most content in the "config", "proc" and "tmp" directories which previously resided under $JBCRELEASEDIR will now reside under $JBCGLOBALDIR, along with the "runtime-errors" file and will not change between releases.

 Such files may include:

 **Config\_EMULATE** - Contains the JBCEMULATE settings